Ressobe/intro-section-with-dropdown-navigation/README.md

 ### What I learned

-Easy project to remember vanilla javascript.
+Easy project to remember HTML, CSS and Javascript.